 Sensitive documents are protected by IPSec encryption and released with a PIN.
 Access can be controlled with 802.1X authentication and password protection.

-HP also supply the A3 wide LJ 9040 /9050 series and the M5035 printer copier.
+HP were also supplying the A3 wide LJ 9040 /9050 series and the M5035 printer copier at the same time as the P4515.
 Despite the wide print path they don't compete on sheer speed.
 The P4515 has the speed to print a novel in a few minutes - or at least it has the throughput although it lacks the finishing machinery to bind it in covers.
 For fast production of corporate reports the P4015 is brilliant and the P4515 just a bit faster still.

 LCD panel with graphics and up to 4 lines of text.
 10 key numeric input for control and access control PIN numbers.
 Embedded web server for remote control.
 HP Web Jetadmin for printer fleet management.